Inevitable Revolutions: The United States in Central America

 By Walter LaFeber

 George Washington was elected president of the United States in 1789, but it would be more than 100 years before a sitting U.S. head of state ventured outside his country’s borders for a diplomatic visit.
 That it was Teddy Roosevelt should come as no surprise, given his carefully curated reputation as a khaki-clad Man of the World.
-Also unsurprising was his destination.
-He could have gone to the United Kingdom, a country with which the U.S. had tangled diplomatically, and sometimes martially, ever since it gained independence.
-He could have gone to Spain, against which the United States had just won a war that we now know paved the way for U.S. dominance for decades to come.
+That his destination was Central America, however, seems counterintuitive.
+He could have gone to the United Kingdom, a country with which the U.S. had tangled since before it was even the U.S. He could have gone to Spain, against which the United States had just won a war that (we now know) paved the way for U.S. dominance for decades to come.
 He could have gone to visit any great power, but he didn’t.
-He went to Panama – to observe the progress of the Panama Canal, a symbol of U.S. geopolitical power and, in time, a major contributor to it.
+He went to Panama – to observe the progress of the Panama Canal, a symbol of U.S. geopolitical strength and, in time, a major contributor to it.

 Roosevelt’s stewardship of the Panama Canal is well-known.
 But the U.S. was interested in the region, and in the prospects of an isthmian canal there, long before he became president.
 Thomas Jefferson wrote about the importance of Central America as early as the 1780s.
 He considered it a natural extension of the new American domain, the southern reach of what expansionists in the U.S. would later call Manifest Destiny.